cozy/cozy-doctypes/docs/io.cozy.accounts.md

 ### Vault Cipher

 An account can be synced in a password manager.
-In that case, the `vaultCipher` relationship can be used to store synchronization data.
+In that case, the `vaultCipher` relationship can be used to store data used to synchronize the document with the remote endpoint.

 #### Example
 ```json